Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

+We note that there are some small differences in the update rules for other $m$ values (i.e., $m\in \{1,2, M-1, M\}$).
+For a full description of these layers, please refer to Appendix \ref{app:tables}.
+Readers who are not interested in the technical details can continue reading in \cref{subsec:expressive}.

-\subsection{Linear equivariant maps for direct sums}
+\subsection{Linear Equivariant Maps for Direct Sums}

-As mentioned above, a key property we will leverage is the fact that every equivariant linear operator between direct sums of representations can be written in a block matrix form, where each block is an equivariant map between the corresponding sub-representations in the sum.
+As mentioned above, a key property we leverage is the fact that every equivariant linear operator between direct sums of representations can be written in a block matrix form; Each block is a linear equivariant map between the corresponding sub-representations in the sum.
 This property is summarized in the following classical result:

 \begin{proposition}[A characterisation of linear equivariant maps between direct sums of representations] Let $(\mathcal{V}_m,\rho_m),m\in[M], \quad (\mathcal{V}'_{\ell},\rho'_{\ell}),\ell\in[M']$ be orthogonal representations of a permutation group $G$ of dimensions $d_m,d'_\ell$ respectively.
 Let $(\mathcal{V},\rho) := \bigoplus_{m=1}^M\mathcal{V}_m, (\mathcal{V}',\rho') := \bigoplus_{\ell=1}^{M'}\mathcal{V}'_\ell$ be direct sums of the representations above.
 Let $B_{m\ell}$ be a basis for the space of linear equivariant functions between $(\mathcal{V}_m,\rho_m)$ to $(\mathcal{V}'_{\ell},\rho'_{\ell})$.
 Let $B_{m\ell}^P$ be zero-padded versions of $B_{m\ell}$: every element of $B_{m\ell}^P$ is an all zero matrix in $\mathbb{R}^{d'\times d}$ for $d=\sum_m d_m,~d'=\sum_{\ell} d'_\ell$ except for the $(m,\ell)$ block that contains a basis element from $B_{m\ell}$.
 Then $B=\cup_{m\ell}B_{m\ell}^P$ is a basis for the space of linear equivariant functions from $\mathcal{V}$ to $\mathcal{V}'$. \end{proposition}